jfcastro-dev/Covert-Cats/README.md

 **msgs.txt** - Prewritten Messages to accompany pictures on twitter to help the bot become more inconspicuous

 ## Installation
-pip3 install -r pkgs.txt for packages we used pip3 install textract
+pip3 install -r requirements.txt for packages we used pip3 install textract

 ## How to Run